-All About Kodak's T-MAX P3200 Film
+All About Kodak T-MAX P3200 Film

 Is there anything more exciting than a retired film stock going back into production?
 Okay, probably… but for the film community, it’s hard to beat.
-Which is why Richard was thrilled when Kodak announced that, after discontinuing the film in the early 2000s, they were re-releasing their T-MAX P3200 film!
+Which is why Richard Photo Lab was thrilled when Kodak announced that, after discontinuing the film in the early 2000s, they were re-releasing their T-MAX P3200 film!

 This multi-speed panchromatic black & white negative film is, according to Kodak, designed to be used as a “multi-speed film” so that you can shoot it in a variety of applications, including low-light and fast-action scenarios.

-The “P” in P3200 actually stands for “push”—that’s right, this film was intended to be pushed in processing (ie, developed longer) when shot at 3200, because its nominal ISO is 800.
+The “P” in P3200 actually stands for “push”—that’s right, this stock was intended to be pushed in film processing (ie, developed longer) when shot at 3200, because its nominal ISO is 800.
 However, for the sake of simplicity in our test, we rated and developed at 3200 so that the only variable you need to think about in our brackets below is exposure.

 For this test, we shot with a Nikon FM2, 50mm Nikkor lens, and Pentax digital spot meter.
 We also included an 18% gray card to get the most accurate light meter reading for this test.
-You can download the full-resolution scans and negatives to see the bracketed test in its full glory.
+You can download the full-resolution scans and negatives to see the bracketed test in its full high quality glory.

 Since most of you will be rating this film at 3200, 1600, or 800, here's a better view of those exposures...